encord-team/E-MM1/DOWNLOAD.md

 ```

 phase_1_only: Contains files exclusive to Phase 1
 phase_2_only: Contains files exclusive to Phase 2
 shared: Contains files that appear in both Phase 1 and Phase 2
 The download scripts read the save_folder and file_name columns from each info dataframe to place files in the correct locations automatically.
-For each code chunk you need to set the ROOT_DATA_PATH and the path to your chosen infos dataframe you want to extract data from.
+For each code chunk, you need to set the ROOT_DATA_PATH and the path to your chosen infos dataframe that you want to extract data from.

 ## Infos DataFrame Schema